Mellissa Prunty

 Chair.
 BSc., MSc OT, PhD, HCPC Registered

-Mellissa is a Senior Lecturer in Occupational Therapy at Brunel University in London.
+Mellissa is an Associate Professor in Occupational Therapy at the University of Limerick.
+She is also an Honorary Reader in Occupational Therapy at Brunel University of London.
 She is a children’s occupational therapist and her background prior to occupational therapy was in human movement science.
-She completed her PhD on handwriting difficulties in children with Developmental Coordination Disorder (DCD), which she undertook at Oxford Brookes University under the guidance and supervision of Prof. Anna Barnett, Dr. Mandy Plumb and Dr. Kate Wilmut.
+She completed her PhD on handwriting difficulties in children with Developmental Coordination Disorder (DCD), which she undertook at Oxford Brookes University under the supervision of Prof. Anna Barnett, Dr Mandy Plumb and Dr Kate Wilmut.
 She has worked in a variety of children’s services including independent practice since qualifying as an OT and specialises in working with children with coordination difficulties.

 Olivia Alonso